parse-community/docs/_includes/ios/objects.md

 gameScore["score"] = 1337
 gameScore["playerName"] = "Sean Plott"
 gameScore["cheatMode"] = false
-gameScore.saveInBackgroundWithBlock {
+gameScore.saveInBackground {
-  (success: Bool, error: NSError?) -> Void in if (success) {
+  (success: Bool, error: Error?) in if (success) {
     // The object has been saved.
   } else {